Bangkok MRT

 Before diving into the details, let's take a look at the MRT map of Bangkok.

-The MRT system in Bangkok currently has two lines: the Blue Line and the Purple Line.
+The MRT system in Bangkok currently has four lines.

 The Blue Line also connects with the Airport Rail Link at Makkasan Station, providing a direct connection to Suvarnabhumi Airport.